Turkey's Syria operation reveals cracks among Erdogan's political foes

 Erdogan's popularity had come under pressure after last year's currency crisis caused a recession that sent unemployment soaring, and also from criticism by former prominent AKP members who are expected soon to launch new parties.

-But some three quarters of Turks support the Syrian incursion, launched on Oct.
+But some three quarters of Turks support the Syrian incursion that began on Oct.
 9, polls show, despite international condemnation, including by Ankara's NATO allies.

 Erdogan's own approval rating rose last month to 48%, a Metropoll survey showed, its highest since shortly before the height of the currency crisis last year.
 His disapproval rating was at its lowest since a coup attempt in 2016.